 The 10 Best Hot Springs in Iceland

-Iceland is a country lucky enough to enjoy a wealth of hot natural water, bubbling forth from beneath the country’s surface.
-Thanks to its position over the Mid Atlantic Ridge and the resulting geothermal and volcanic energy in the country, there’s a whole lot of hot springs to discover in Iceland.
+Iceland is a country lucky enough to enjoy a wealth of hot geothermal water, bubbling forth from beneath the country’s surface.
+Thanks to its position over the Mid-Atlantic Ridge and the resulting geothermal and volcanic energy in the country, there are a whole lot of hot springs to discover in Iceland.

-At the end we’ve included a Map of Hot Springs in Iceland.
+In the end, we’ve included a Map of Hot Springs in Iceland.

 63.5656° N, 19.6076° W